huabaipku/CarND-PID-Control-Project/Reflection.md

 As shown in the following tuning process:

-* increase the absolute value of the Kp, would dramatically drive the vehical back to target point, however to large value would lead to overshot and oslation
+* Increasing the absolute value of the Kp, would drive the vehical back to target point quicker, however if the Kp is too large, it would lead to overshoot and oscillation.

-* increase the absolute value of the Ki, would prevent some systemic control errors. which cannot reflect in this project. however it is nessacary in reality
+* Increasing the absolute value of the Ki, would prevent steady-state error.
+If the Ki is too large, the vehical will also oscillate.
+And the value of Ki should be pretty small.
+The importance of the Ki is not presented in this project, however it is necessary in real world controller projects.

-* increase the absolute value of the Kd, would reduce the overshot, and ease oslation. however, make the correction less powerful.
+* Increasing the absolute value of the Kd, would reduce the overshoot, and ease oscillation, at the same time, it will make the correction less powerful.
+This is the reason why increasing the Kd too much will harm the turning ability of the vehicle.

-This is why the increase the Kd, make the turns not good
+These observations indeed agree with the characteristics of the three PID controller parameters.

 ## Describe how the final hyperparameters were chosen
 The final hyperparameters were tuned manually.